akdenizcse/pl-evaluation-haskell/template.md

     then 1
     else n * factorial (n - 1)
 ```
--Create an Employee and with Eq give the ability to the check if they are equal
+- Create an Employee and with Eq give the ability to the check if they are equal
 ```haskell
 data Employee = Employee { name :: String,
 						   position :: String,
 						   idNum :: Int
 						   } deriving (Eq, Show)
 ```
--Create an Employee
+- Create an Employee
 ```haskell
 samSmith = Employee {name = "John Doe", position = "receptionist", idNum = 01}
 ```
--Create a simple list
+- Create a simple list
 ```haskell
 numbers = [1,4,9,5]
 ```
--Create Colors
+- Create Colors
 ```haskell
   data Colors = Green
 	      | Blue